 Change Things Up

 Take the time to celebrate the accomplishments of your fellow employees.
 Doing so will help employees appreciate how much they have done.
 Celebrating work anniversaries are one example of development between an employee and a company.
 According to a survey from Globoforce, a workplace analytics company, 82 percent of people said they would feel better if people noticed and recognized their work anniversary.
 It’s a great opportunity to reconnect employees with the overall mission of the company and help leadership form better and more transparent promotion tracks to go with their continued success.
 For millennials, this is crucial for long-term connection with a company, as over forty percent of millennials expect to receive a promotion every one to two years.
-Being clear about opportunities to grow, and giving credit when an employee has a successful achievement culminates in stronger employee morale.
+Being clear about opportunities to grow, and giving credit when an employee has a successful achievement culminates in stronger employee morale, and will therefore boost engagement.

 Following the previous section on celebrating accomplishments, the most simple way to boost morale is to make time for fun.
 You can incorporate a mix of fun games and in-house competitions and have employees receive rewards for reaching goals.
 Some companies give free staff lunches every month and bring together the teams to enjoy good food and conversation.
 Employees will feel more comfortable connecting with the rest of the teams and help promote a better morale for the entire company.